Hosea 1:10-2:1

 Divine judgment does not nullify covenant promises; restoration follows discipline.

-10 Yet the number of the children of Israel will be as the sand of the sea, which can’t be measured or counted; and it will come to pass that, in the place where it was said to them, ‘You are not my people,’ they will be called ‘sons of the living God.’
+10 Yet the number of the Israelites will be like the sand of the sea, which cannot be measured or counted.
+And it will happen that in the very place where it was said to them, ‘You are not My people,’ they will be called ‘sons of the living God.’

-11 The children of Judah and the children of Israel will be gathered together, and they will appoint themselves one head, and will go up from the land; for great will be the day of Jezreel.
+11 Then the people of Judah and of Israel will be gathered together, and they will appoint for themselves one leader, and will go up out of the land.
+For great will be the day of Jezreel.

-1 “Say to your brothers, ‘My people!’ and to your sisters, ‘My loved one!’
+1 “Say of your brothers, ‘My people,’ and of your sisters, ‘My loved one.’

 Divine judgment does not nullify covenant promises; restoration follows discipline.